Beauvais to Charles de Gaulle: Every Way to Make the Transfer (2026 Guide)

 Car Rental

-Verdict: only makes sense if CDG isn't your last stop.
+Verdict: This only makes sense if CDG is not your final stop.

-Renting at Beauvais and dropping off at CDG is possible, and the A16/A1 route is the same one your driver would take.
-But between fuel, tolls, and a one-way drop fee, this rarely beats a private transfer unless you're planning to detour somewhere else in the Paris region first.
+You can rent a car in Beauvais and drop it off at CDG, and the route is the same as the A16/A1 road.
+However, because of fuel costs, tolls, and the one-way drop charge, this option rarely makes sense compared to a private transfer unless you intend to detour somewhere else in the Paris area first.

 - Pros: flexible if you have stops to make along the way